 Essential points in the negotiations

-Within the core economic part of the negotiations, the EU is pressing for the elimination of non-tariff barriers to trade, better access to the agricultural and services markets, and for greater access to Japanese public-sector contracts.
-For its part, Japan is interested in a fast reduction of the tariffs on industrial goods, particularly cars.
-This is an area where the EU insists on reasonable transitional periods being agreed.
+Within the core economic part of the negotiations, the EU pressed for the elimination of non-tariff barriers to trade, better access to the agricultural and services markets, and for greater access to Japanese public-sector contracts.

 Negotiations on investment protection ongoing

 Where investment protection is concerned, the German government is supportive of EU efforts to put in place a modern system modelled on CETA.
 This would involve a careful definition of the standards of protection that apply to investments, uphold governments’ right to regulate, and see a transparent investment court be established.
 This court would use publicly appointed judges and have an appellate mechanism.
-Some significant progress has been achieved in the negotiations on the definition of standards of protection and on the provisions that are to maintain the right to regulate.
-Japan has accepted the EU approach.
+Some significant progress was achieved in the negotiations on the definition of standards of protection and on the provisions that are to maintain the right to regulate.
 As far as investor-state dispute settlement is concerned, however, agreement has yet to be reached.
+The negotiations on this are continuing.

 Federal Ministry for Economic Affairs and Energy pushing for transparency